NolaCajun Gourmet Traditional King Cake

 **Please note that King Cakes have a 2 day turnaround time before they ship**

 NolaCajun.com's Traditional King Cake is an oval-shaped cinnamon cake that feeds approximately 20 people.
-It is made from our fresh-daily gourmet Danish pastry dough which is iced and decorated with sugars in the Mardi Gras Carnival colors of purple (for justice), green (for faith), and gold (for power).
+It is made from our fresh-daily gourmet Danish pastry dough which arrives with icing and with sugars in the Mardi Gras Carnival colors of purple (for justice), green (for faith), and gold (for power).
 A tiny, plastic baby representing the infant Jesus is inserted into the cake.
 Tradition holds that the person who gets the piece with the baby in it is obligated to bring a king cake to the next party.

 **Price includes FREE 2-DAY SHIPPING**